Productivity is Australia’s broadacre and dairy industries (2018)

 Sheng Y & Chancellor W – Food Policy Journal

-Farm size has a positive relationship with productivity (i.e. productivity tends to increase as farms become larger) and capital hire may provide a channel to improve farm productivity.
+Farm size has a positive relationship with productivity (i.e. large farms tend to have higher productivity) and capital hire may provide a channel to improve farm productivity.

 Evaluating the benefits from transport infrastructure in agriculture: a hedonic analysis of farmland prices